 From the outset the festival had clear objectives.
 To provide a first class entertainment programme for the city’s residents, to ensure that there was variety and value allowing all sections of the community to take part, and to help put Glasgow on the map as one of the world’s leading cities and must-visit destinations.

 Fifteen years on and these objectives are still at the heart of what we do.
-The festival has grown bigger each year and now involves over 40 venues with more than 400 shows across 18 days.
+The festival has grown bigger each year and in 2018 involved 54 city wide venues with more than 513 shows across 18 fun packed days.
 Big household names are in the programme alongside new rising talent.

 We have acts who deliberately push the boundaries of contemporary comedy in the same programme as entertainers with a more traditional family appeal.
 Most of all, we go out of our way to showcase the new breed of home-grown comics and to build on the comedy infrastructure which has been nurtured in Scotland in the last decade.